-The Bread van would pas by on Saturday mornings and we would purchase bread.
+The Bread van would pass by on Saturday mornings and we would purchase bread.
 This was the best bread ever- Coronation Bread.
 This bakery is in Port Antonio Portland.

-I do not think I can copy the exceptional quality of that bread but I think this recipe come close.
+I do not think I can copy the exceptional quality of that bread but I think this recipe comes

 3 tablespoons white sugar

 3/4 cup warm water (110 degrees F/45 degrees C)